Listen to Article

 Data Protection Law Deconstructed: A Complete GDPR Summary

-GDPR is not the same old wine in a new bottle.
-It is a revolutionary new law that requires organisations to do more than just tick and untick some boxes.
+GDPR Summary is not the same old wine in a new bottle.
+It is a revolutionary new law that requires organizations to do more than just tick and untick some boxes.
 It requires them to make enterprise-wide changes and completely transform their business operations.

 Also, the cost of negligence can be very high.
-So, organisations need to make sure that they are on the right side of GDPR.
+So, organizations need to make sure that they are on the right side of GDPR.

-Here is a quick GDPR summary to understand the workings of this new regulation and discover whether your organisation is GDPR compliant or not.
+Here is a quick GDPR summary to understand the workings of this new regulation and discover whether your organization is GDPR compliant or not.

 Data protection is a critical concern for everyone from governments to corporations to individuals today.
 And rightly so.
 As the use and misuse of data become more prevalent, the gaping holes in the existing data protection laws have come to the fore.
 Governments across the world are going back to the drawing board to make amends and create laws that address the modern data privacy concerns and not those of a decade ago.
 European Union’s General Data Protection Regulation (GDPR) is a milestone in that direction.
 It replaces previous data protection laws in the EU states like the UK’s 20-year old Data Protection Act (DPA).